Chikayo-k/rate-your-stay/README.md

 ![Hero image](docs/images/main-img.png)

 - When a user is logged in, the register button will change to the logout button.
-(Navigation bar buttun will be chaged to logout as well)
+(Navigation bar buttun will be changed to logout as well)
 The user can see that the user is logged in clearly.

 ![Hrto image loggedin](docs/images/main-img-loggedin.png)